Percher-32/PyGame-Engine/README.md

 # Pygame Engine
 ## What is it?
- A game engine the runs mainly on pygame to render objects
+ A game engine Framework the runs mainly on pygame to render objects,handle events and sound

  ## files in /managers:
  ### Engine.py - this is what you run